MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-in-azure.md

 You can use Azure Resource Manager templates to deploy RDS in Azure.
 This is especially useful if you want a basic RDS deployment but have existing components (like AD) that you want to use. o	Unlike the Marketplace offering, you can make further customizations, such as use an existing AD on a virtual network, use a custom OS image for the RDSH VMs, and layer on high availability for RDS components.

-Use these steps to create your small-footprint RDS deployment from an Azure RDS template:
+Use these steps to create your small-footprint RDS deployment with an Azure RDS template:

 1. Pick your Azure Quickstart template:
    1. Go to the [Azure Quickstart Templates](https://azure.microsoft.com/resources/templates/) site.